omotoladev/portfolio/README.md

 Used RANK() and DENSE_RANK() window functions to extract the highest and top 3 earners in every department, enabling better compensation visibility.

 3. Headcount by department
-Applied GROUP BY and COUNT() to generate workforce distribution reports, aiding capacity planning.
+Applied GROUP BY and COUNT() to generate workforce distribution reports, aiding capacity planning, etc.

-Potential HR KPIs Enabled:
-Compensation fairness analysis
-Salary band audits by department
-Managerial vs subordinate pay structure checks

 **Technology used:** SQL server